EyobTem/Haron_computer_web/README.md

 ## Setting Up & Running the Project
 1. Clone the SWIFT-Connect-Service-web repository: `https://github.com/EyobTemesgen/SWIFT-Connect-Service-web.git`
-2. Clone SWIFT-Connect-Service-API repository:
-3. Set up the Python environment and dependencies.
-4. Create and configure the SQL database.
-5. Run the necessary scripts to set up tables and initial data.
-6. Start the development server.
+2. Start the index.html file of the front-end project to get the user interface
-7. Access the web interface and CRM module SWIFT Connectivity.
+3. Access the web interface and CRM module SWIFT Connectivity.